AugustNagro/state-repo/README.md

 });
 ```

+See the [Counter Demo](https://github.com/AugustNagro/state-repo/tree/master/examples/counter) source for a complete example.

 Sure, state-repo.js isn't purely functional like Redux, but good encapsulations is sufficient;
 JavaScript isn't a pure language to begin with.
 And while the common case is not multiple-writers,
-its easy to refactor to the 'action' pattern.
+it's easy to refactor to the 'action' pattern.

 So just like those seeking to resolve a standardization problem end up adding
 yet another competing standard, I too present a new library to solve